CCI-MOC/documentation/docs/source/clusters/kaizen/Kaizen-Bare-Metal.md

  -  Each node has 2 nics labelled nic1 and nic2.
  -  Currently the nodes don't have a lease time, but a leasing system will be added soon.
  -  For provisioning, we connect `nic1` to the bmi provisioning network natively using HIL.
- -  If you require a public IP address for your node, talk to Naved/Rado.
+ -  If you require a public IP address for your node, open a ticket at osticket.massopen.cloud

 ## Using HIL from your local machine